scrapinghub/splash/docs/api.rst

 POSTed with ``Content-Type: application/json`` header.

-The most versatile endpoint that provides all Splash features is :ref:`render.lua`.
+The most versatile endpoint that provides all Splash features is :ref:`render.lua` (WARNING: it is still experimental).
 Other endpoints may be easier to use in specific cases - for example, :ref:`render.png` returns a screenshot in PNG format that can be used as `img src` without any further processing, and :ref:`render.json` is convenient if you don't need to interact with a page.